Policy on records appraisal and the identification of State archives

 - Australian Standard AS ISO 15489-2002, Records Management and Australian Standard AS 4390—1996, Records Management (adopted as codes of best practice for records management under s.
-13 of the State Records Act), and Strategies for Documenting Government Business: The DIRKS Manual (issued 2003)
+13 of the State Records Act),

 Further guidance and training will be developed and provided to assist the implementation of this policy.